-My name’s Rob, and I’ve just started leading the Engineering team at Auror.
+My name’s Rob, and I’m leading the Engineering team here at Auror.

 I don’t normally blog these days; my role is somewhat more behind-the-scenes, working to build the technology that makes our platform run.
 But all the things I’ve seen and done here over the past month and a half (and all the even more exciting technical challenges we’ll be working on in the months ahead) made me want to share some perspective on what it’s like to work here.

 I think this is an awesome place to work.
 You should come join us.

 Until Christmas last year, I was working at another NZ startup.
 I really liked working there too; it was exciting being in a technology company that was undergoing ‘hyper’ growth—a real rocket ship.
 When I started there, I was the sixth engineer.
 Now they have closer to 50.
 Being there from the early stages meant I got to learn many things in many areas, and be thrown in the deep end with team leadership.